kata-ai/indosum/README.rst

 This repository contains the code for our work:

-Kemal Kurniawan and Samuel Louvan. *IndoSum: A New Benchmark Dataset for Indonesian Text Summarization*.
-In Proceedings of the International Conference on Asian Language Processing.
-2018.
+Kurniawan, K., & Louvan, S. (2018).
+IndoSum: A New Benchmark Dataset for Indonesian Text Summarization.
+In 2018 International Conference on Asian Language Processing (IALP) (pp. 215–220).
+Bandung, Indonesia: IEEE. https://doi.org/10.1109/IALP.2018.8629109

 Requirements
 ============